 About

-- Christian Counseling and Education Foundation (CCEF): Completed Level One, Two and Three certificates.
+- Christian Counseling and Education Foundation (CCEF): Certificate levels 1, 2 and 3

 My Passion